HSBC customers have 36 months to make a claim, but the sooner you do it the better chance you’ll have of getting the money back.

 If there’s no dispute, the money should be returned to you within 20 working days.
 If there is a dispute, you’ll be notified of the outcome of your bank’s investigation within 20 working days.

-If you’re unhappy with the final outcome, you can write to your bank and ask for the beneficiary’s details so you can try to retrieve the money yourself.
+If you’re unhappy with the outcome, you can write to your bank and ask for the beneficiary’s details so you can try to retrieve the money yourself.
 You can also get in contact with the Financial Ombudsman.

-Next time you’re transferring money, make sure you double check the details so you know it’s going where you intend.
+Next time you’re transferring money, make sure you double check the details, so you know it’s going where you intend.
 It can also help to double check the details of the person you’re transferring money to.

 We've introduced a name checking service called Confirmation of Payee (CoP).
 It aims to protect against authorised push payment scams and reduce the number of payments which are made by mistake.